mlubinsky/mlubinsky.github.com/p_python/README.md

 combination of translate() and maketrans() methods provide more flexibility by allowing for simultaneous multiple-character translations.
 It's useful when you have a set of characters that need to be replaced.
 However, for simple task of removing a single character, it's smarter to stick to replace().

-### copy/ deepcopy

-copy() - the elements themselves are not deep-copied, so if the original object contains nested structures (like lists or dictionaries), the references to these nested objects are copied, not the objects themselves.

-This means that changes made to the nested objects in the original object will also be reflected in the shallow copy and vice versa:`

 ### Links